 – Elizabeth Przygoda-Montgomery, Owner

 “I love antique and vintage styles, anything white, gold or pink.
 Also, I love patterns of all kinds.
-So with that being said, my website completely reflects me and the look that I want Dainty Jewell’s to have.
+So with that being said, my e-commerce website completely reflects me and the look that I want Dainty Jewell’s to have.
 It’s a feminine, elegant, light and fresh website to inspire other ladies.
 What made it even better is I explained this all to my site design team and, within a few weeks, they made it happen almost exactly how I imagined.”

 – Charity Jewell Walter, President and CEO